 Our Program Support Team

-Aisha is the Program Associate for the Martin Luther King Scholar Program.
-As a graduate of IC and the MLK Program, she is dedicated to supporting the MLK Scholars and their growth as students and leaders.
+Mac is the Program Associate for the Martin Luther King Scholar Program and current Assistant Director for the BIPOC Unity Center.
+She is dedicated to supporting the MLK Scholars and their growth as students and leaders.

 With over twenty years of student enrollment experience, Nicole is dedicated to supporting a student-centered approach and engaging audiences in forming authentic connections to IC's living-learning residential community.
 She does this by leading a talented team who offer professional service and creative solutions as they work with each student to support an informed college search process.
 During Her tenure at IC, she's served as an active mentor for the Martin Luther King Scholar Program and is an advisor for student organizations such as the Caribbean Students’ Association.
 For these efforts and more, Nicole received the Ithaca College Student Government Council Administrator of the Year award in 2016.